JeffreyRiggle/my-site/content/blog/clean-coder/index.md

 This preface while outlining the book's contents also contains another interesting anecdote.
 This anecdote is 3rd hand and is about the engineers and the failure of engineering and management on the challenger project.
 This failure ultimately leads to the death of seven individuals and the slowdown in space exploration in the United States.

 ### Professionalism
+Professionalism is all about acting as a professional might in any other industry.
+As with many industries being a professional is something to be proud of.
+A major part of being a professional is increased accountability.
+This means you are responsible for knowing your code works and knowing what you can and cannot do in a given time.
+It also means respecting your QA.
+It is not your QA engineer's job to find bugs you knew existed.

+A professional software engineer understands the code they are writing and follows good design practices when creating features.

+Another major aspect of being a professional is taking responsibility for your own career and career direction.
+It is not your employer's job to make sure you are keeping up to date in the world of software.
+This means they do not owe you trips to conferences or training materials.
+Software is an ever-changing industry and you must spend time outside of work to stay up to date and practiced in this field.

+#### Original notes
 * Being a professional is something to be proud of, but it means that you need to take on more accountability.
 * Professionals do not cut corners to meet a deliverable target.
 * Call for a hippocratic oath for software.